tylim88/FirelordJSDoc/docs/design_philosophy.md

 4. Prevent the preventable.
    - There is not much thing we can do to system and environment run time exceptions but we can do something to inputs exceptions.
-   - There is around 15++ known(documented directly or indirectly) inputs exceptions.
+   - There is around 15++ commonly known(documented directly or indirectly) inputs exceptions.
    - Prevent the exception in a way that does not alter developer's intention.
    - Do not prevent exception if it alters developer's intention.
    - Do not prevent exception that may indicate logic bug.